l-atelier-des-chercheurs/dodoc/README.md

 If a folder has $contributors, people logged in with a token that matches one of these $contributors can not edit this folder's meta but can create/edit/remove subfolders or import/edit/remove files.

+If a folder has $contributors set to "all", all users (including anonymous) have contributors' permissions.
+If a folder has $admins set to "all", all users (including anonymous) have admins' permissions.

 ## Examples

 ### Schema and path